Czech Case: Locative

 - Bydlíme v Praze - We live in Prague (locative case)

-Bydlíme is a static verb.
-Praha is changed to Praze (locative) and we put a preposition in between.
+Praha changes to Praze (locative) and we put a preposition in between.
 Just like in English, we have to use the preposition "in" (v).

 Here are a few more examples: